 Each of the 4R’s is made up of a number of learning behaviours, which we call learning capacities.
 These are summarised below.
 Because learning capacities are specific in nature, they can be individually trained, nurtured and focused on.

-In 2013-14 we focused on Resilience; being ready, willing and able to lock into learning, knowing how to work through difficulties when the pressure mounts or going gets tough and Resourcefulness: exploring for answers, using our imagination, being confident to ask great questions and using existing knowledge make links with new knowledge.
-Our Learning Hero for Resilience is Tough Tortoise and for Resourcefulness it is ‘Sensible Squirrel'.
+Resourcefulness is exploring for answers, using our imagination, being confident to ask great questions and using existing knowledge make links with new knowledge.
+Our Learning Hero for Resourcefulness is ‘Sensible Squirrel'.

 Why not ask your child ‘how have you been challenged at school today?', 'what new things did you learn?' or ‘what good questions did you ask in your learning today?’ or you might ask ‘tell me what learning behaviours did you use’ ?